MaxZK/PRtracker_lister/README.md

 * Ability to search players that participated in a round.
 * Total score of squads and teams in the summary display.
 * Make the server time less shit to deal with.
+* Add pagination and sorting.

 ## Some issues
 * Tool is made on a old version of PHP, so you might have some issue with the arrays.
-* If you don't want a site/voice button you need to manually remove the line 253 and/or 254.
+* If you don't want a site and/or voice button you need to manually remove the line 253 and/or 254 in index.php
-* Can't easily edit the server time, go to line 263 to 265.
+* Can't easily edit the server time, go to line 263 to 265 in index.php.
 I use this site to make the clock: [timeanddate.com](https://www.timeanddate.com/clocks/free.html)

 ## Stuff
 If you have questions about this tool ask [R-DEV]Max_